ny8/Rboxlo/BLUEPRINT.md

 Tree-view of Rboxlo application

 - Rboxlo.Server
-    - Core is ExpressJS, view system is Handlebars
     - Run using Node.JS
     - Built as an image using Docker and is run in a container
+    - Autoloads websites (Eclipse, Tootsie) and runs services (Tootsie)
     - Eclipse
+        - Core is ExpressJS, view system is Handlebars
         - Main website
         - All Roblox and Rboxlo-specific APIs
             - Roblox APIs compatibile with applications designed around the Roblox API, and Roblox applications using it